flutter/website/src/codelabs/implicit-animations.md

   to animate the transition between an old `opacity` value and a new one.

 {{site.alert.secondary}}
-  Note that Implicit animations can only animate properties of a parent `StatefulWidget`, so this example begins with the `FadeInDemo` widget that extends `StatefulWidget`.
+  Note that implicit animations can only animate properties of a parent `StatefulWidget`, so this example begins with the `FadeInDemo` widget that extends `StatefulWidget`.